Jean-Baradat/oc-p12-sportsee-03-2024/README.md

 git clone https://github.com/Jean-Baradat/OC-p11-kasa-01-2024.git
 ```

-You'll also need a project representing a back data server:
+You'll also need a project representing a local API server:
 Available here: [P9-front-end-dashboard](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)

 This server is not required to run the local, but we'll see how to use it later.